UPPER HUTT POSSE

 Hapeta first started a reggae band, playing keyboards and singing, alongside his brother Matthew (aka MC Wiya) on bass, Aaron Thompson (aka Blue Dread) on guitar/vocals, and Darryl Thomson (aka DLT) on drums.

-Adding into the mix the Roland TR-505 drum machine, a turntable, vocalists—Bennett Pomana (aka MC Beware), Teremoana Rapley, Steve Rameka (aka Acid Dread), and a manager with a Roland TR-808 drum machine George Hubbard, the roots of Aotearoa/New Zealand’s pioneering Hiphop group were set.
-This foundation lineup combined singing, rapping and reggae toasting over live and programmed instrumentation making them unlike any other group in the world at the time.
+Adding into the mix the Roland TR-505 drum machine, a turntable, vocalists—Bennett Pomana (aka MC Beware), Teremoana Rapley, Steve Rameka (aka Acid Dread), and a manager with a Roland TR-808 drum machine George Hubbard, the roots of the pioneering group were set.
+This foundation line-up combined singing, rapping and reggae toasting over live and programmed instrumentation making them unlike any other group in the world at the time.

-After releasing their debut album Against The Flowin 1989, the group were invited by the Nation of Islam to play in Detroit, USA before returning home to Aotearoa to open for the political rap group Public Enemy in 1990.
+After releasing their debut album Against The Flowin 1989, the group were invited by the Nation of Islam to play in Detroit before returning home to Aotearoa to open for the political rap group Public Enemy in 1990.

 During this period, the group faced challenges from mainstream media who were coming to terms with rap music as a political tool, with false accusations of causing a ‘racial punch-up’ and blocking Pākehā students from attending their shows.